The complete guide to getting your junk insurance refund

 Paid out about 10% of that amount in claims.

-After the Royal Commission found that Swann “may have engaged in misconduct” in the way it sold junk insurance, this brand no longer sells these products and has repaid an estimated 64,000 customers to the tune of around $37 million.
+The Royal Commission found that Swann “may have engaged in misconduct” in the way it designed and sold junk insurance and Swann itself largely accepted that it “failed to meet community standards”.
+This brand no longer sells these products and has repaid an estimated 64,000 customers to the tune of around $37 million.

 In 2020, IAG settled a class action brought on behalf of former Swann Insurance customers for $138 million.